waleedhad/AudioMuse-AI-cuda_12.2/README.md

 This MVP lays the groundwork for further development:

-* 💡 **Integration into Music Clients:** Directly used in Music Player that interacts with Jellyfin media server, for playlist creation OR instant mix;
+* 💡 **Integration into Music Clients:** Directly used in Music Player that interacts with Jellyfin andmedia server, for playlist creation OR instant mix;
 * 🖥️ **Jellyfin Plugin:** Integration as a Jellyfin plugin to have only one and easy-to-use front-end.
 * 🔁 **Cross-Platform Sync** Export playlists to .m3u or sync to external platforms.